 Alpha refers to a measure of performance on a risk-adjusted basis as compared with a benchmark index.
 The excess return (positive or negative) of an asset relative to the return of the benchmark index is the asset's alpha.
 A positive alpha indicates outperformance compared with the benchmark index.
 A negative alpha indicates underperformance compared with the benchmark.

-An option contract that can be exercised at any time between when you purchase it and when the contract expires.
+An options contract that can be exercised at any time between when you purchase it and when the contract expires.

 An annuity is a contract between an investor and insurance company designed to provide a steady income stream to the investor, usually after retirement.
 Annuity investors pay regular premiums to the insurer, then, once the contract is annuitized, the investor receives regular payments for a set period of time.
 Annuities can grow tax-deferred, meaning investors pay no taxes on the earnings until they receive payments or make withdrawals.